ShekharNarayanan/ShekharNarayanan/README.md

 ## Hi there 👋
 My name is Shekhar and I am a master's graduate from Radboud University.
-I enjoy solving complex problems through the power of data science and machine learning.
+I enjoy solving complex problems with the power of data science and machine learning.

 - 🔭 I’m currently working on developing a brain-machine interface for communication using machine-learning techniques
 - 🌱 I’m currently learning the data engineering methods and use of DNNs in medical AI diagnosis